 Kristen Litsinger, Instructional Assistant for ExEd, is proud to be a Kaechele Coyote!
 Ms. L. comes to Kaechele with over 10 years teaching experience in middle and high school math and English and pre-school.
 Ms. L., a Baltimore, MD native, lived for 16 years in Central Pennsylvania before moving to RVA in 2017.
 She is an avid reader, especially of historical fiction, gardener, and foodie!
 Recently, she has rediscovered a love of hiking.
 Ms. L. has an amazing, supportive husband, three fabulous grown children, and a black Labrador Retriever named Boh.

 Becky Maria, a third grade teacher, is originally from Pennsylvania.
 After receiving her degree in Elementary Education from Penn State, she moved to Virginia and has happily called it “home” for many years.
-Ms. Maria joins the KES team with over 20 years teaching experience, mostly in the third grade.
+Ms. Maria’s 25 years teaching experience is mostly in the third grade!
 Her favorite part of teaching is not just developing a community of curious learners, but also building a community of kind, caring Coyotes.
 When she’s not in school, Ms. Maria spends much of her time with her sons enjoying hiking, camping, college football, and trying new restaurants.
-She is super-excited to bring her love of learning to Kaechele Elementary!
+She is super-excited to share her love of learning with Kaechele Elementary!

 Elise Matsuura, a second grade teacher, was born and raised in Henrico county and is a graduate of Saint Gertrude High School.
 She earned her Bachelor’s degree and Masters of Teaching degree from Virginia Commonwealth University.
-She also received a minor in Spanish, a skill that has come in handy during international travels.
-Some of Elise’s hobbies include traveling, reading, and walking around her neighborhood.
+She also received a minor in Spanish.
+In 2021, Elise was named one of Henrico’s Top 20 teachers and served as a curriculum writer in Henrico’s Office of Equity, Diversity, and Opportunity.
+Some of Elise’s hobbies include traveling, reading, and gong to the gym.
 She also loves camping, hiking, live music, and being outdoors.
 Elise looks forward to another great year of teaching at Kaechele!

 Michael Medley, a BLISS instructional assistant, joined the KES team in 2020!
 He was born and raised in Brooklyn, New York.
 After graduating high school, he moved to Virginia and earned his Bachelors degree in Psychology from Virginia Union University.
 Afterwards, he began working as a Qualified Mental Health Professional with both adults and children, which he has done in some capacity for 10 years.
 Mr. Medley is an avid New York sports fan, being a fan of the Knicks, Giants, and Yankees for life.
 Mr. Medley enjoys cooking, reading, watching anime, and traveling when he has time to spare.
 Mr. Medley is happy to be a part of the KES family!

 Penny Mersereau, an early childhood special education teacher, joined the staff at Kaechele after 7 years with Richmond public schools.
 She previously worked in grant funded projects aimed at improving quality in early childhood education programs around the Richmond metropolitan area.
 She returned to school and graduated with a Master’s degree in early childhood special education from VCU in 2011.
 Mrs. Mersereau has two grown daughters.
 The oldest lives and works in Waco, Texas and the youngest is in Staunton, Virginia.
-We are so happy to be welcoming our first grandchild into the family this summer!
+We also have a little one year old grandson who we love spending time with.
 Mrs. Mersereau enjoys traveling to different places with her husband, but one of her favorite destinations is Blacksburg in the fall to cheer for the Hokies.
 She is excited to be working with the youngest students at K E S!

 Tammy Mlynczak, our Licensed Practical Nurse, is so happy to start her 3rd year at KES, and her 21st year with Henrico County School Health.
 She received her nursing license from St. Mary’s nursing program and has worked in many nursing fields including home health, long term and assisted living/memory care, dept. of corrections, and Public health.
 School health is her favorite!